JLefortBesnard/science_paper_sum/README.md

 ## 1. Select the name of the topic you wanna read article about

-For example, let's say I'm on a new project about the Default Mode Network in Alzheimer, I'd type "DMN_Alzheimer", this would create a Excel file with a column for title, date, authors, journal, methods, results, discussion and other.
+For example, let's say I'm on a new project about the Default Mode Network in Alzheimer, I'd type "DMN_Alzheimer.xls" and press Enter.
+This action would create a empty dataframe with a column for title, date, authors, journal, methods, results, discussion and other,  and save it as an Excel file.
 If the file already exists, then it will open it.

 ## 2. Select what you wanna do with it